Let's begin by discussing the proper naming of guitar strings.

 It is important to note that the thickest string is considered the "lowest" string in terms of pitch, not physical placement on the guitar.

 This can sometimes be confusing for those who are just starting out.
 They may mistakenly believe that "lowest" refers to the string that is closest to the ground.

-The lowest string is called an “E”, and the highest string is also called an “E”.
-If you start from the string closest to you, the 6th string (low E) closest to you, the guitar strings are named in the following order:
+The lowest string is referred to as the "E" string, and the highest string is also labeled as an "E".
+If you start from the 6th string (low E) closest to you, the guitar strings are named in the following order:

 6th String: low E